 The Law Women’s Caucus provides a great network of students, attorneys, judges, and legal educators to promote the advancement of women in the legal field.

-The University of North Dakota School of Law Moot Court Board is dedicated to providing students with the opportunity to hone written and oral advocacy skills in a competitive environment.
+The University of North Dakota School of Law Moot Court Association is dedicated to providing students with the opportunity to hone written and oral advocacy skills in a competitive environment.